 Jack was born in Chicago and attended Bowen High School on the South Side and spent some time at Indiana University before starting a string of play-by-play sports and sportscasting jobs in Kentucky and Indiana.
 "After 10 years of fun at KRKD and KIIS, the real fun began when I started a 21-year run at KABC."
 Jack got involved with KABC's "SportsTalk" and was the engineer for Dodger games.

 "I yearn someday to get back on the air, even if it's just weekends with either sports or music."
-Jack and his wife Adelina have been married 40 years and their three children all graduated from USC.
+Jack and his wife Adelina have been married over four decades and their three children all graduated from USC.
 "We now have three little Trojan grandsons."
 Now in his 80s, he is a volunteer announcer at KSBR, Saddleback College in Mission Viejo.

 NARDONE, Mike: KLXU, 1988-2001; KKBT, 1993-96.
 Mike has spent over a decade as part of the L.A.
 Hip-Hop radio scene.